 The Social Insurance Contributions are generally paid half by the employee and half by the employer.
-These contributions are obligatory, limited to a maximum fee, containing the following contributions:
+These contributions are obligatory but are limited to a maximum fee.
+They contain the following contributions:

-Pension Insurance: 19.6 % of the Gross Wage, will be paid by the employee and by the employer together, half by half.
+Pension Insurance: 19.6 % of the gross wage will be paid by the employee and by the employer together, half and half.

-Health insurance: 15.5% of the Gross Wage, 7,3% will be paid by the employer and 8,22% by the employee.
+Health insurance: 15.5% of the gross wage.
+7,3% will be paid by the employer and 8,22% by the employee.
 If the salary of an employee is higher than a specific limit of 57,600 € (2017), the employee will be able to change to a private health insurance.
 If his salary is below this limit, the employee is insured by the public health insurance.